What is AI Governance? A Guide to Responsible and Ethical AI

 In this blog, we explore what AI governance entails, its significance, and how organizations can develop effective frameworks to align AI with ethical and regulatory standards.

-AI governance refers to the set of policies, compliance protocols, ethical principles, and accountability frameworks that guide the development, deployment, and lifecycle management of AI systems.
-A well-defined AI governance framework ensures that artificial intelligence technologies align with societal values, support regulatory compliance, and mitigate risks associated with algorithmic bias, AI ethics, and model opacity.
-It prioritizes safety, fairness, transparency, and responsible AI decision-making in both public and enterprise environments.
+A clearly articulated AI governance framework ensures that artificial intelligence technologies are aligned with societal values, facilitate regulatory compliance, and mitigate risks of algorithmic bias, AI ethics, and model opacity.
+It places safety, fairness, transparency, and responsible AI decision-making paramount in both public and enterprise settings.

 Key Challenges in AI Governance